General Policies

 Billing, Refund & Withdrawal Policies

 A student who withdraws during the semester may be eligible for a refund from the College if she has been enrolled for less than 60% of the term.
 If a student has been enrolled for more than 60% of the term, she is not eligible for a refund of tuition.
 The refund formula measures the actual amount of time enrolled during the semester, and is determined by the number of days enrolled divided by the total number of calendar days in the semester.
-For example, if there are 105 days in the fall 2019 term of the 2019-20 academic year and a student withdraws on the 50th day of the semester, her charges and financial aid will be prorated to reflect the fact that she has been enrolled for 47.6% of the semester.
+For example, if there are 105 days in the fall term and a student withdraws on the 50th day of the semester, her charges and financial aid will be prorated to reflect the fact that she has been enrolled for 47.6% of the semester.
 (This is the result of dividing 50 by 105.)

 If a student withdraws prior to the start of the academic year and incurs no charges for tuition, fees, room and board, the tuition deposit is forfeited.
 If a student has incurred charges, the tuition deposit will be applied toward those charges.